dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/elicitation-results-unconfirmed-confirmed.md

 A: They are disregarded in favor of confirmed information
 B: They serve as a preliminary base for understanding problems or opportunities
 C: They are used only for financial analysis
-D: They are only used in the final stages of project development
+D: They are only used in the final stages of project development and implementation
 Answer: B
 Explanation: Unconfirmed elicitation results serve as a preliminary base for comprehending the scope and context of a problem or opportunity, aiding in further analysis and collaboration.

 Question: How do elicitation results contribute to stakeholder identification and analysis?
 A: They provide definitive legal advice about stakeholders
-B: They only offer insights into confirmed stakeholders
+B: They only offer insights into confirmed stakeholders and their characteristics
 C: They highlight potential areas where new stakeholders might be located
 D: They are irrelevant in stakeholder analysis
 Answer: C